oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort_by_key.rst

    since ``param.workgroup_size`` currently supports only one value (`64`).

 .. [#fnote1] Andy Adinets and Duane Merrill (2022).
-Onesweep: A Faster Least Significant Digit Radix Sort for GPUs.
-Retrieved from https://arxiv.org/abs/2206.01784.
+Onesweep: A Faster Least Significant Digit Radix Sort for GPUs. https://arxiv.org/abs/2206.01784.
 .. [#fnote2] The X\ :sup:`e`-core term is described in the `oneAPI GPU Optimization Guide
    <https://www.intel.com/content/www/us/en/docs/oneapi/optimization-guide-gpu/2024-0/intel-xe-gpu-architecture.html#XE-CORE>`_.
    Check the number of cores in the device specification, such as `Intel® Data Center GPU Max specification